ISISComputingGroup/ibex_developers_manual/Creating-a-patch-hotfix-branch.md

 If there has been an EPICS dependency update, then taking DLLs/EXE from the latest build server or your desktop for an instrument will not work as there will be library mismatches.
-If you need to build a new exe/dll for an existiing release, this is the procedure to setup a jenkins job for this
+If you need to build a new exe/dll for an existing release, this is the procedure to setup a jenkins job for this

 If EPICS has a git tag v14.0.0 then